MS Sergei Rachmaninov

 Review of MS Sergei Rachmaninov

-MS Sergei Rachmaninov cruise ship ("теплоход Сергей Рахманинов" круизный корабль) is a traditional Russian river passenger ship built for the USSR (Soviet Union) in GDR (Eastern Germany).
-The vessel is currently owned by the Russian shipping company Doninturflot (Донинтурфлот) and operated by "Orthodox Cruise Company" and "Imperial River Cruises".
+MS Sergei Rachmaninov (“теплоход Сергей Рахманинов”) is a traditional Russian river passenger ship built for the USSR in the GDR (Eastern Germany).
+The vessel is currently owned by the Russian shipping company Doninturflot (Донинтурфлот) and operated by “Orthodox Cruise Company” and “Imperial River Cruises.”
 The boat was completely refurbished in 2014.

-MS Rachmaninov features all outside cabins (with the exception of lower deck ones) with a promenade walkway outside and large picture windows that can be opened (except for the lower deck).
-Every stateroom has a private bathroom, individual air-conditioning (and heating control), wardrobe, phone, radio.
+MS Rachmaninov features all outside cabins (except those on the Lower Deck) with an exterior promenade walkway and large picture windows that open (again, excluding the Lower Deck).
+Every stateroom has a private bathroom, individually controlled air conditioning and heating, a wardrobe, a phone, and a radio.

 MS Sergei Rachmaninov cruise ship, Volga River, Russia

-Outdoor, passengers benefit from the spacious open deck spaces furnished with chairs, loungers and tables.
-All the luxuries allow guests to admire the beauty of the changing river landscapes.
-The staff offers an efficient and friendly service to make vacation travellers feel as comfortable as at home.
+Outdoors, passengers enjoy spacious open deck areas furnished with chairs, loungers, and tables.
+These comfortable amenities allow guests to admire the beautiful and ever-changing river landscapes.
+The crew provides efficient and friendly service, ensuring travelers feel as comfortable as at home.

-Each cabin as standard amenities offers central air-conditioning (individually controlled heating and ventilation system), private en-suite bathrooms (WC, shower, washbasin, hairdryer), flat TV, radio, refrigerator, wardrobe, safe (in the closet), vanity mirror, writing desk with chair, bedside table, bed lights, 220 V power sockets.
-Suites additionally have a coffee table, 2 armchairs, floor lamps.
-Ceiling height is 2,2 m.
+Each cabin offers standard amenities including central air-conditioning (with individually controlled heating and ventilation), private en-suite bathrooms (WC, shower, washbasin, hairdryer), flat-screen TV, radio, refrigerator, wardrobe, safe (inside the closet), vanity mirror, writing desk with chair, bedside table, reading lights, and 220 V power sockets.
+Suites additionally feature a coffee table, two armchairs, and floor lamps.
+Ceiling height is 2.2 m.

-MS Rachmaninov also offers a Reading Room, Conference Hall and a couple of onboard bars.
-In addition, there is a doctor's office, souvenir shop, laundry service and beauty salon, sauna.
-The two stylish dining rooms offer Continental and Russian cuisine, as well as specialities of the most popular surrounding regions.
-Traditional entertaining evening programs include dancing, live concerts, quizzes and lectures on local history conducted by experienced guides.
+MS Rachmaninov also offers a Reading Room, Conference Hall, and several onboard bars.
+Additional facilities include a doctor’s office, souvenir shop, laundry service, beauty salon, and sauna.
+The two stylish dining rooms serve Continental and Russian cuisine, along with regional specialties.
+Traditional evening entertainment includes dancing, live concerts, quizzes, and lectures on local history conducted by experienced guides.

 MS Sergei Rachmaninov ship related cruise news